LinuxBeaver/LinuxBeaver/README.md

 # NEWS

+May 2025 update!
+The download page now contains a new section with links to "vibe coded" GEGL plugins made mostly with Grok and somewhat Deep Seek.
+These plugins are a seperate download from my main plugins as I did not make them; AI did.
+So I don't get the credit.
+This plugins use actual pixel math unlike my plugins that depend on chaining existing GEGL nodes.
+Most of them do pattern design and gradients.
+All non-destructive of course!

 GIMP 3 is released and it is highly recommended to use my plugins on 3 as opposed to GIMP 2.10.
 Though they will work on both.
 Make sure to try out native GIMP 3 fiters (Styles, Bevel and Inner Glow) which are plugins of mine officially in GIMP 3.

 NOTE, my plugins don't work with the official GIMP 3 appimage.
 But they do work on everything else.